Table of Contents

-A 5 century old UNESCO site was chosen as a royal pantheon and financed by India.
-Architects turn to this site as inspiration for European late Gothic and early renaissance trends.
+A 5 century-old UNESCO site was chosen as a royal pantheon and financed by India.
+Architects turn to this site as an inspiration for European late Gothic and early renaissance trends.
 Experience the unique features of the Monastery of Jerónimos with either the Lisbon card or fast track tickets.

 Pillar 7 Bridge Experience

 I recommend this visit for travelers more into architecture as the bridge is an architectural marvel.
 While guests are in awe of the physical appearance, the tour also takes you on a cultural journey through the construction of the bridge itself.
 On top of the fascinating facts, you can marvel at the picturesque views.